-Concerning decoherence, we remind that STIRAP is essentially sensitive to fluctuations in the ``trapped`` subspace $\mathrm{span}\{\ket{0u},\ket{2u}\}$ and rather insensitive to other processes~\cite{ka:213-falci-prb-stirapcpb,kr:214-paladino-rmp}.
+Concerning decoherence, we know that STIRAP is mainly sensitive to fluctuations in the $\mathrm{span}\{\ket{0u},\ket{2u}\}$ subspace and rather insensitive to other processes~\cite{ka:213-falci-prb-stirapcpb,kr:214-paladino-rmp}.
 Efficient population transfer requires $T < T_\phi$, where $1/T_\phi$ is the decoherence rate in the ``trapped`` subspace, which is approximately the sum of the decay rate $\kappa$ of the mode and the decay rate $\gamma_{u \to e}$ of $\ket{u}$ in high-quality devices.
 In such systems these rates are very small, allowing for $T$ up to several dozens of $\mu \mathrm{s}$.
 In devices used for USC spectroscopy the mode has a much smaller quality factor, but there should be no fundamental tradeoff between large $g$ and decoherence of the mode alone, allowing for the fabrication of devices exploiting the coherent dynamics in the USC regime.
 In alternative, with the standard design of high-quality devices large effective couplings $g_{eff} \sim \sqrt{N} g$ could be attained by using few weakly coupled AAs.
 We checked the dynamics for $N=4$ AAs, and we reproduced results of Fig.(\ref{fig:vee-control}) using half of the value of $g$~\cite{ka:218-ridolfofalci-epj-usc}.
 We also checked that the protocol is robust against possible inhomogeneities of the individual couplings of AAs and the possible presence of stray additional modes at multiple frequencies.

-Finally we stress that for the detection of USC it would be sufficient to monitor the population of the Fock states $\ket{n\ge 2}$ during only part of the protocol.
+Finally we stress that for the detection of USC it would be sufficient to monitor the population of the Fock states $\ket{n\ge 2}$ during part of the protocol.
 Some transient population of the intermediate state is also tolerable, softening the adiabaticity requirement.
 Decoherence times $T_\phi \sim T$ can also be tolerated~\cite{ka:213-falci-prb-stirapcpb} since at worst efficiency of the USC-selective channel would be larger than 30\%.
-This may open perspectives also in semiconducting structures, where spectral properties would allow USC-selective $\Lambda$-STIRAP with some progress in techniques for detecting excess THz photons.
+This opens perspectives also for semiconducting structures, where USC-selective $\Lambda$-STIRAP could be observed with some progress in techniques for detecting excess THz photons.